Women in Benin: Human rights issues

-Experiencing Discrimination and Abuse
+Discrimination and abuse

 Women who have experienced discrimination or abuse keep their own thoughts silent until someone starts a change.
 They then see how women can be more than a weak gender but, an opportunity to create a change for them and for the next generation for women empowerment.
 Women can seek assistance from Women in Law and Development-Benin, the Female Jurists Association of Benin (AFJB), and the Women's Justice and Empowerment Initiative through Care International's Empower Project.
 A 2012 U.S. report commended Benin for establishing the National Council for the Promotion of Gender Equity and Equality.

-Education & Intimate Partner Violence
+Education & intimate partner violence

 Education can improve women's lives in many ways, including decreasing tolerance to abuse.
 Being educated can actually lower their chances of IPV (intimate partner violence) because it improves their decision making, even in choosing a spouse or partner.
 Women who experience intimate partner violence can have many affects from it.
 Statistics show that women who have experienced this are more likely to have an abortion.
 Vicentia Boco, who served as president of the Institut national pour la promotion de la femme between 2009 and 2021, called on the government to enhance education of women as a result.

-Health Issues
+Health issues

 Anaemia is a health issue that largely affects women across Benin.
 However, there are many aspects that go into anaemia.
 A study " found that incomplete immunization, stunted growth, recent infection, absence of a bednet, low household living standard, low maternal education and low community development index increased the risk of anaemia."
+Annick Nonohou has campaigned for improved obstetric care for women, describing "institutionalised violence" being used against mothers during childbirth.

-Women in the Workplace
+Women in the workplace

 In Benin, many women work in the service industry.
 They tend to occupy lower positions that have less power.
 They tend to choose work that is less of a time commitment as many have to tend to the home and their children as well.
 Many of them make money through the open markets selling vegetables and other items.
 Many feel as though working helps them in different ways, even outside of the economic benefit.
 Some aspects of life that it helps are gaining respect, being able to raise a family comfortably, and achieving their own goals for themselves.
 However, on the other side of this, women do experience violence and sexual harassment in the workplace.
 There are many organizations that can assist in aiding these women.